 Carl passed away peacefully on May 28, 2019 at the age of 79.
 Scholarship donations in his honor can be made at any Wells Fargo bank to the "Carl A. Grupp Memorial Fund".

 Order 'figments, fragments & pigments, oh my'

 or Amazon.com by clicking below.

 (Please share your thoughts...Carl loves to read reviews on Amazon.)

 C A R L G R U P P

-artist, printmaker, watercolorist, story teller
+watercolorist, story teller

-His exhibition record and accolades would be the envy of any full-time professional artist.
-Yet Grupp was also a dedicated arts educator.
-From 1969 until 2004, Grupp was a professor at Augustana College, where he helped to inspire, develop and guide the careers of several generations of artists who have gone on to be major forces in South Dakota, the greater region, and beyond.
+And while his exhibition record and accolades would be the envy of any full-time professional artist, Grupp was also a dedicated arts educator.
+From 1969 until 2004, Grupp was a professor at Augustana College, where he helped to inspire, develop and guide the careers of several generations of artists who have gone on to become major forces in South Dakota, the region, and beyond.